raspibolt/raspibolt/guide/bonus/bitcoin/sparrow-terminal.md

   $ Sparrow
   ```

-* Connect Sparrow Terminal to your own Electrs implementation according to steps above
+* Connect Sparrow Terminal to your own Electrum Server implementation according to the steps above

 * Go to `Wallets > Create Wallet`